huggingface/blog/zero-deepspeed-fairscale.md

   guest: true
 ---

-<h1>Fit More and Train Faster With ZeRO via DeepSpeed and FairScale</h1>
+# Fit More and Train Faster With ZeRO via DeepSpeed and FairScale

 ##### A guest blog post by Hugging Face fellow Stas Bekman